murar8/biblion-api/README.md

 - Full integration test suite
 - Docker ready development environment
+- Automated deployment to the container registry using GitHub Actions

 ## Local development

 - Start a development server: `docker compose -f docker-compose.dev.yml run --service-ports app`
 - Run the integration test suite: `docker compose -f docker-compose.test.yml run test`

+## Deploying to production

+Deployment is handled automatically using a CI pipeline every time the code is pushed.

+- When the code is pushed to the `main` branch an image with the `edge` tag is deployed.
+- When a semantic version git tag is pushed (e.g. `v1.2.3`) an image with the corresponding version tags is deployed (e.g. `v1` and `1.2.3`).
+Please make sure to honor the SemVer specification when performing a version bump (refer to [https://semver.org/]()).

 ## License